Latest Global Ecommerce Statistics (Trends to Watch)

 By integrating unique customer data to produce dynamic content in ecommerce businesses, customized ecommerce focuses on automatically offering customers a unique and personalized buying experience.
 It is done based on data such as demographics, search or browsing activity, purchase history, website engagement, and other factors.
 Personalization reaches clients across numerous channels and has been demonstrated to increase conversion rates by 10-15% and customer satisfaction rates by 20%.
 This is a crucial part of long-term success for organizations since maintaining consumers is less expensive than obtaining new ones.

-14. The Use of Ai in Online Stores
+14. The Use Of Ai In Online Stores

 Businesses were drowning in a sea of data, unsure of how to use it to their advantage.
 They tried various methods to enhance the customer experience, but nothing seemed to work.
 That was until artificial intelligence (AI) came to their rescue.
 The use of AI in ecommerce is growing rapidly, with over half of the Ecommerce businesses (51%) already using it to improve customer experience.
 This trend is expected to continue, with 80% of retail executives anticipating the adoption of AI-powered intelligent automation by 2027.
 AI-powered chatbots are also becoming more popular, with 1.4 billion people using them globally and enhancing sales by 67%.
 With the help of AI, retailers are able to gather customer data, analyze it, and use it to offer personalized product recommendations, optimize pricing, and generate customer insights.